 Application Package Documents

 The Board of Physical Therapy regulates the practice of physical therapy in DC.
 The Board advises the Mayor and administers and enforces the law.
+The Board also evaluates applicants' qualifications, administers exams, and recommends standards and procedures.

 The DC Board of Medicine regulates physician assistants.
 The application comes to the Board through the advisory committee.